CodeAndChaosDev/cybersecurity-notes/tryhackme-writeups/LAN-topologies.md

 • More expensive due to increased cabling and equipment.
 • Higher maintenance needed as the network grows.
 • A failure of the central device affects all connected devices.
+• A Major flaw: If the switch goes down then the network will no longer work since every packet goes trough it,

 2. Bus Topology
 • All devices connect to a single backbone cable.